-Our documents verification service involves full biometric identification which consists of 500 video frames biometric and liveness analysis, 3D face modelling for motion, rotation and blinking analysis, facial expressions analysis and comparison with the identity document.
+Our KYC and AML Software involves full biometric identification which consists of 500 video frames biometric and liveness analysis, 3D face modelling for motion, rotation and blinking analysis, facial expressions analysis and comparison with the identity document.
 It is impossible to trick such a system.

 Another way is an address proof request.
 This significantly reduces fraud chances, too.
 We never heard about anyone faking digital identity based on the electricity bill.
 Read corresponding articles in our blog for more detailed information about how to prevent frauds.

 As for now, keep acting like a true anti-theft superstar and let BASIS ID keep you in safe hands so that stories like discussed today never happen to your costumers.

 Most recent articles